Xicheng-Uni-Stuttgart/VISPLearning/ImageGrabbing/videoreader/readme.md

-tutorial-video-reader-video.cpp  can only be used to open video tutorial-video-reader-images.cpp  can only be used to open a sequnce of images tutorial-video-reader.cpp can open video or images
+tutorial-video-reader-video.cpp  can only be used to open video \n tutorial-video-reader-images.cpp  can only be used to open a sequnce of images\n tutorial-video-reader.cpp can open video or images\n